coreui/coreui-pro/docs/content/forms/date-range-picker.md

           <code>getInstance</code>
         </td>
         <td>
-          Static method which allows you to get the dropdown instance associated to a DOM element, you can use it like this: <code>coreui.DateRangePicker.getInstance(element)</code>
+          Static method which allows you to get the date range picker instance associated to a DOM element, you can use it like this: <code>coreui.DateRangePicker.getInstance(element)</code>
         </td>
       </tr>
       <tr>